Pterosaur/alphartc-ns3/README.md

-# webrtc-gcc-ns3
+# Alphartc-gcc-ns3

-Simulation for webrtc cc algorithm on ns-3.32
+Simulation for Alphartc cc algorithm on ns-3.32

 ### Setup Guide